 Structural Engineering & Geomechanics

-Much of the research and professional activities of the programs are operated through the John A. Blume Earthquake Engineering Center.
-Founded in 1976 as a focal point for earthquake engineering research, the center houses laboratories, hosts students and visiting scholars, and supports outreach activities.
-Complementary educational and research opportunities are available through the closely associated Center for Integrated Facility Engineering, the Project Based Learning Laboratory and the National Program for Dam Performance.
-Situated in close proximity on the Stanford campus and energized by the dynamic environs of the San Francisco Bay Area and Silicon Valley, these centers and programs provide an exciting synergy of innovative projects and activities.
+Much of our research and professional activities are operated through the John A. Blume Earthquake Engineering Center.
+The center houses laboratories, hosts students, and supports outreach activities.
+Complementary opportunities are available through the associated Center for Integrated Facility Engineering.
 Apart from their role in focusing activities, these centers also facilitate interdisciplinary research and education with faculty in other departments at Stanford.